antgroup/ant-ray/README.md

 Now we're ready to go through the [RAG_demo_local_version.ipynb](notebooks/RAG_demo_local_version.ipynb) and [RAG_demo_distributed_with_ray.ipynb](notebooks/RAG_demo_distributed_with_ray.ipynb) interactive notebook to develop and serve our LLM application!

 ### Learn more
-- If your team is investing heavily in developing LLM applications, reach out to us via email(chenqixiang.cqx@antgroup.com) or DingTalk(帕尔) to learn more about how [Ray](https://github.com/ray-project/ray) can help you scale and productionize everything.
+- If your team is investing heavily in developing LLM applications, reach out to us via email(chenqixiang.cqx@antgroup.com) or DingTalk(@帕尔) to learn more about how [Ray](https://github.com/ray-project/ray) can help you scale and productionize everything.
 - Learn more about how companies like OpenAI, Netflix, Pinterest, Verizon, Instacart and others leverage Ray and Anyscale for their AI workloads at the [Ray Summit 2023](https://raysummit.anyscale.com/) this Sept 18-20 in San Francisco.